Vinessa Shaw: Personal life

-Shaw was raised a Buddhist.
-She embraced Nichiren Buddhist philosophy as a member of the Soka Gakkai International during her first year attending college in 1996: "I was lonely and depressed, and I had so many questions about life.
+Shaw became a member of the Soka Gakkai International, a Nichiren Buddhist organization, during her first year attending college in 1996: "I was lonely and depressed, and I had so many questions about life.
 I called my dad every night crying, saying that I wanted to go home."
 As a core practice of Nichiren Buddhism, Shaw chants daimoku daily, and is also a facilitator of the SGI-USA lay Buddhist Association for Peace, Culture, and Education.